How the SpeedIX technically works

 - Filtering the ether-type field.
 It is usually allowed to transfer frames that carry IPv4, IPv6, and ARP.

-On the third and fourth levels of the OSI-model, we do the filtering of dynamic routing protocols except BGP, and other protocols that carry the threat of users and IX infrastructure itself.
+On the third and fourth levels of the OSI-model, we do the filtering of dynamic routing protocols except for BGP, and other protocols that carry the threat of users and IX infrastructure itself.
 We analyze BGP routing information as the prefixes themselves and a set of attributes for the given prefix (community, AS_PATH, Next-hop, etc.).

 New users connections